Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Introduction

-State-of-the-art radio mapping \cite{RomKim:M22} largely focuses on data-level techniques, such as matrix completion \cite{Sunche:J24} and learning-based prediction \cite{ShrFuHon:J22}, or model-driven approaches like digital twins \cite{WanZhaNieYu:M25} and ray-tracing \cite{HeAiGuaWan:J19}.
+State-of-the-art radio mapping~\cite{RomKim:M22} largely focuses on data-level techniques, such as matrix completion~\cite{Sunche:J24} and learning-based prediction~\cite{ShrFuHon:J22}, or model-driven approaches like digital twins~\cite{WanZhaNieYu:M25} and ray-tracing~\cite{HeAiGuaWan:J19}.
 The former class of methods infers a complete map from a sparse set of trusted measurements, while the latter simulates the radio environment based on detailed geographical models.
-Our focus, however, is not at the data or model level, but at the physical layer, where we tackle the fundamental challenge of constructing the trusted, ground-truth measurements from raw 5G signals, thereby providing the foundational technology upon which both data- and model-driven techniques depend.
+Our focus, however, is not at the data or model level, but at the physical layer, where we tackle the fundamental challenge of constructing the trusted, ground-truth measurements from raw synchronization signals emitted by terrestrial wireless infrastructure, thereby providing the foundational technology upon which both data- and model-driven techniques depend.
+Using the 5G \ac{nr} framework as an example, the \ac{ss} burst inherently supports per-cell and per-beam radio mapping by providing requisite spatial identifiers alongside dedicated sequences for precise \ac{cfo} and channel gain estimation~\cite{3gpp:ts38331,3gpp:ts38213,3gpp:ts38211}.
+Detailed signal structures are deferred to Appendix~\ref{sec:5GNR}.

-The 5G \ac{nr} \ac{ss} burst structure inherently facilitates per-cell and per-beam radio map construction \cite{3gpp:ts38331,3gpp:ts38213,3gpp:ts38211}.
-Specifically, in each \ac{ssb}, the primary and secondary synchronization signals (\acrshort{pss}/\acrshort{sss}\glsunset{pss}\glsunset{sss}) encapsulate the \ac{pci}, while the \ac{dmrs} conveys beam index information.
-Collectively, these \acpl{ss} enable precise channel estimation and beam-level identification.
-However, conventional estimation and detection algorithms predominantly prioritize the extraction of the strongest signal component \cite{TunRivGarMel:J23,ZhoCheYanChe:J24,YonSawNagSuy:J25,DonCheJuZho:J25,MathWorks:CellSearch}.
-This paradigm is insufficient for radio map construction, which mandates a holistic awareness of the comprehensive radio environment, including the weak signal components, rather than the isolation of a singular dominant link.